GET IN TOUCH

-Receiving a New York DTF-960 Collection Notice can be stressful for any taxpayer.
+Receiving a New York DTF-960 notice can be stressful for any taxpayer.
 This New York State Department of Taxation and Finance document alerts individuals or businesses about discrepancies in a filed tax return.
-It is formally known as a Statement of Proposed Audit Change, and understanding it early can prevent additional penalties, interest, or compliance issues.
+It is formally known as a Statement of Proposed Audit Changes, and understanding it early can prevent additional penalties, interest, or compliance issues.

-A New York DTF-960 Collection Notice is not simply a tax bill.
+A New York DTF-960 notice is not a standard collection bill.
 It is a formal communication from the New York State Department of Taxation and Finance explaining why a proposed audit change affects your return.
 Knowing what this letter means helps you determine how to respond effectively and avoid further assessment or enforcement actions.

-What Is a Statement of Proposed Audit Change
+What Is a Statement of Proposed Audit Changes

 The DTF-960 informs the taxpayer that the state identified a possible error on their filed tax return.
 This proposed audit change outlines specific discrepancies and lists additional tax, interest, or penalties that may apply.
 It also includes clear instructions on agreeing, disputing, or requesting a review of the proposed findings.